 History

-The present church of St. David in Llywel comes from the fifteenth century, although its origins may be much earlier, as indicated by, among other, preserved early medieval font.
-The original parish church was founded by Saint Llywel and was consecrated to David, Padarin and Teilo, which gave origin to the alternative name of Llantrisant (Three Saints).
-The chronicler Gerald of Wales noted the fire of the Llywel temple in the 12th century.
-The nave and chancel of today’s structure was erected around 1480, the tower perhaps even in the fourteenth century, but it was rebuilt in the next century.
-In the 16th century, the porch was added.
-The church was restored in 1869 and in the years 1877-1878.
+The late Gothic church of St. David in Llywel was built in the 15th century, although its origins may have been much earlier, as indicated by an early medieval font located in it.
+According to tradition, the original parish church was founded in the 5th century by St. Llywel and dedicated to David, Padarn, and Teilo, giving rise to the alternative name Llantrisant (Church of Three Saints).
+The new dedication may have been given in the 13th century, when the church was transferred to the chapter of St Davids, or slightly earlier, after being rebuilt after a fire that, according to the chronicler Gerald of Wales, destroyed the church in the 12th century.
+The nave and chancel were built or extensively rebuilt around 1480-1520, while the tower may have been built in the 14th century, but it was modified in the following century.
+A porch was added in the 16th century.
+During the early modern period, the church avoided major alterations.
+It was restored in 1869 and again in 1877-1878.

 Architecture